dduan/duan.ca/_posts/2019-07-01-combine-hygiene.md

 date: 2019-07-01 20:22:48-0700
 ---

-In a purly reactive world, your entire program should be a single stream.
+In a purly reactive world, your entire program merge into a single stream.
 Now, close your eyes, and envision: your project as one, beautiful, stream.

 Now open your eyes.
 Yeah, it's not.
 Your project is a Mac or iOS app.
 It's full